montana-ua/docker-zookeeper/README.md

 ```

-####Start a zookeeper ensemble with an own configuration file and expernal log and data volumes
+####Start a zookeeper ensemble with an own configuration file and external log and data volumes

 Example of zookeeper ensemble
 ![zk-ensemble](/img/zk-ensemble.png)

 How to run an ensemble as on the picture above with ZK client port 2181, ZK follower port 2888, ZK loeader election port 3888, Java heap size 2GB, JMX port 9999 and external logs, conf and data volumes.

 Create a zookeeper home folder on the each host:
 ```
 mkdir -p /opt/zookeeper/data